 There is something majestic about luxury vehicles.
 From the glass panel roofs and the LED headlights to the leather-trimmed seats and powerful engines, these automobiles are built with the finest of materials, giving each driver the feeling of uniqueness.
 Regarding the overall luxury car market, the leading premium car brands include Mercedes-Benz, BMW and Audi, Toyota’s Lexus brand, GM’s Cadillac brand, Honda’s Acura brand, Nissan’s Infiniti brand and Ford’s Lincoln brand.
 In 2016, the global market for luxury cars was sized at around 438 billion euros.

 Oftentimes, the luxury car market is broken down into the following segments: premium compact vehicles, mid-size luxury cars, high-end luxury cars, ultra-luxury cars, as well as luxury SUVs and crossover models.
 The boundaries between these categories are blurred and vary between regions.
 The price is largely defined as the major criterion for classifying luxury vehicles, though.
 According to analysts at data compilation and analysis firm Vincentric, Audi models rank highest in terms of value to cost of long-term ownership, with the sporty Audi TT model, the premium large sedan Audi A7 TDI, the prestigious Audi R8 model and the premium midsize crossover Audi Q5 TDI receiving excellent scores.
-As of November 2014, the Rolls-Royce Phantom Extended Wheelbase ultra luxury car was ranked among the ten most expensive automobile worldwide.
+As of April 2016, the Koenigsegg CCXR Trevita ultra luxury car was ranked as the most expensive automobile worldwide.